canthom/canthom/README.md

 And about me...
 - I'm currently looking for a job ! :fist:
-- I always enjoy a nice talk.
+- I always enjoy a nice talk. :relaxed:
 - I'm a card games lover :cupid: